The Absence (band)

-The Absence is an American melodic death metal band from Tampa, Florida.
-Their style has been described as aggressive thrash metal with Scandinavian metal influences.
+The Absence is an American metal band from Tampa, Florida.
+Their style has been described as aggressive thrash metal fused with melodic death metal in the manner of the Gothenburg sound of Scandinavian metal.
 They were previously signed to Metal Blade Records and are now signed to M-Theory Audio.

 History

 The band released a self-titled EP in 2004 and followed up with their debut album, From Your Grave, in 2005.
 The band's second album, Riders of the Plague, was released in 2007.
-The album was praised in a review for finding an "interesting balance" between the genres death metal and thrash metal.
+A review praised the album for finding an "interesting balance" between death metal and thrash metal.
 In 2007, bassist Michael Leon joined the band.
-Drummer Jeramie Kling left the band that same year and was temporarily replaced by Chris Pistillo from the Tampa death metal scene.
+Drummer Jeramie Kling left the band that same year and was temporarily replaced with Chris Pistillo from the Tampa death metal scene.
 The band recruited Justin Reynolds as their new drummer in early 2008.

-The Absence stated in late 2008 that they would be entering the studio to record a new album in March 2009.
+The Absence stated in late 2008 that they would enter the studio to record a new album in March 2009.
 Due to time constraints and touring duties, the band said they would enter the studio on September 10 since the original date "wasn't the right time."
 The band delayed the recording of the album again and later entered Mana Recording Studios on November 2, 2009, to record Enemy Unbound.
-Their third studio album, Enemy Unbound was released on September 14, 2010, and reached No. 55 on the Billboard Heatseekers chart.
+Their third studio album, Enemy Unbound, was released on September 14, 2010.
+It reached No. 55 on the Billboard Heatseekers chart.
 Jeramie Kling rejoined the band during summer 2010.
-On September 27, 2010, The Absence released their music video of "Enemy Unbound" from their eponymous album Enemy Unbound.
-As of January 1, 2013, guitarist Peter Joseph parted ways with The Absence.
+On September 27, 2010, The Absence released a music video for "Enemy Unbound" from the eponymous album.
+As of January 1, 2013, guitarist Peter Joseph left The Absence.
 On January 22, 2013, it was announced that Per Nilsson of Scar Symmetry had joined the band.

 On July 25, 2015, guitarist Patrick Scott Pintavalle announced on Facebook that he had left the band.

-On March 30, 2021, the band announced their fifth full-length album, would be titled Coffinized.
+On March 30, 2021, the band announced their fifth full-length album, Coffinized.
 It was released June 25, 2021.

 On January 4, 2024, the band announced their self-titled sixth studio album would be released on March 29.